akhyar-ahmed/Machine_Learning_Zoomcamp/capstone-2/README.md

 ## [Project Overview & Dataset](#project-overview-dataset)

-PhytoPhinder is an innovative plant disease detection system that harnesses the power of Convolutional Neural Networks (CNNs).
-It diagnoses diseases in plants based on leaf images with remarkable accuracy.
-The system is built using PyTorch, a leading deep learning framework, and is deployed as a FastAPI application in a Docker container, ensuring scalability and ease of use.
-The project utilizes a comprehensive dataset of leaf images from Kaggle, known as the Leaf Disease Detection [Dataset](https://www.kaggle.com/datasets/dev523/leaf-disease-detection-dataset/data).

-This dataset provides a diverse range of leaf images, covering various species and disease states, which aids in training a robust and versatile model.
-The dataset comprise with approximate ~90k of images (train ~70k, test ~20k).
-The dataset only provide 38 types of disease and healthy images of several plants.
-EDA has been done in `notebooks/phytophinder-the-leaf-detective.ipynb` notebook.
-You can see all the types of plant sample (healty and non-healthy) images.
-Which means this problem is a multi-class classification problem and we have 38 classes to classify.
-I also created `small_dataset` (you can download it from [here](https://drive.google.com/file/d/1noWajl7rgjk_84uHx2OkdcQ-cAth8nuZ/view?usp=sharing)).
-I used this dataset in `notebooks/notebook_1.ipynb` to run the project locally.
-You can use this dataset to run the project locally.
-Don't worry it has all equally distributed images from all classes.
+The Trans4News project aims to develop a multiclass news classifier utilizing the AG News Topic Classification dataset.
+This dataset, comprising over 1 million news articles, has been meticulously curated from 2000 diverse news sources by the academic news search engine, ComeToMyHead.
+The dataset spans more than a year of activity, starting from July 2004.

+### Dataset Details:

+**Source:** AG Corpus of News Articles

+**Provider:** ComeToMyHead Academic News Search Engine

+**Construction:** Xiang Zhang (xiang.zhang@nyu.edu) curated the AG's news topic classification dataset from the original corpus.

+**Benchmark Usage:** The dataset is employed as a text classification benchmark, specifically in the paper titled "Character-level Convolutional Networks for Text Classification" (Xiang Zhang, Junbo Zhao, Yann LeCun, Advances in Neural Information Processing Systems 28 - NIPS 2015).

+**Dataset Composition:** The AG's news topic classification dataset consists of the four largest classes chosen from the original corpus.
+Each class comprises 30,000 training samples and 1,900 testing samples, resulting in a total of 120,000 training samples and 7,600 testing samples.

+**Label Information:** The file classes.txt contains a list of classes corresponding to each label.

+**Data Format:** The dataset is provided in two comma-separated values (CSV) files - train.csv and test.csv.
+Each file contains three columns: class index (1 to 4), title, and description.
+Titles and descriptions are escaped using double quotes ("), and any internal double quote is escaped by 2 double quotes ("").
+New lines are escaped by a backslash followed by an "n" character (i.e., "\n").

+### Purpose of the Project:

+The Trans4News project aims to implement a multiclass news classifier using advanced natural language processing (NLP) techniques `transfomer models` (`BertForSequenceClassifier`, `DistilBertForSequenceClassifier`).
+The classifier will be trained on the AG's news topic classification dataset to effectively categorize news articles into predefined classes.
+The primary purposes of the project include:

+**Text Classification Benchmarking:** Evaluate the performance of the classifier against the AG's news topic classification dataset, serving as a benchmark for multiclass text classification tasks.

+**Research in NLP:** Contribute to the field of natural language processing by comparing and implementing advanced models for news article classification.

+**Open-Source Contribution:** Provide an open-source solution for multiclass news classification, encouraging collaboration and further advancements in the field.

+**Education and Learning:** Create a learning resource for developers, researchers, and enthusiasts interested in NLP, text classification, and machine learning.

 ![Title_Image](https://github.com/akhyar-ahmed/Machine_Learning_Zoomcamp/assets/26096858/50096da1-6e05-4331-928e-407186538533)

 Credit: [Bing Chat](https://www.bing.com/?FORM=Z9FD1)

-I hyper-parameter tune it with differnt CNN models (`notebook_1.ipynb`, and `phytophinder-the-leaf-detective.ipynb`) with different inner-layers.
-Validation-loss defines the perforfence of the best model.
-Where `phytophinder-the-leaf-detective.ipynb` is the final version of my code.
+There's nothing much to tune for such architecture model.
+I first tried scheduling to adjust learning-rate dynamically but I found it time consuming so I only stick with some static learning rates to tune.
+Another thing is, I also tried by adding a dropout layer before calculating the final outputs.
+But found that the result don't change much.
+So I also remove that part from final training.`trans4news-multiclass-news-classifier.ipynb` file has everything written step by step.
+I implemented early-stopping technique on validation-loss, summarywriting from tensorboard to minitor the model results, and also model checkpointing to get the best model on the base of validation loss.
+Which means Validation-loss defines the perforfence of the best model for each architecture.
+After the training DistilBertForSequenceClassifier show better result.
+So I stick with that architecture for furthure proceeding.
 Later I convert it an anssemble everything in **train.py**.
 So you can follow that notebook and that script to evaluate my project.
-Using the best trained model I make predictions on whether it can detect the classes(disease or healthy) of a plant leaf.
-Finally, I containerise this application and publish it to docker-hub.
+Using the best trained model I make predictions on whether it can detect the classes(`class_labels.json`) of a news article.
+Finally, I containerise this application, publish it to docker-hub, and deployed it to cloud using AWS Fahargate, ECS, ECR.

 ## [Model Selection Process](#model-selection-process)

 As mentioned above the model selection process involves choosing a best hyper-parameter combination for my dataset that best fits the multi-class classification task.
 Potential hyperparameter includes:

-- with/without an extra inner-layer (see `notebook_1.ipynb`'s model and `phytophinder-the-leaf-detective.ipynb`'s model for better comparison)
+- compare results between `BertForSequenceClassifier` and `DistilBertForSequenceClassifier`
-- adjusting learning rate (see `phytophinder-the-leaf-detective.ipynb`'s model)
+- adjusting learning rate (see `trans4news-multiclass-news-classifier.ipynb`'s model)
-- adjusting dropout rate (see `phytophinder-the-leaf-detective.ipynb`'s model)
-- adjusting the size of inner layer (see `phytophinder-the-leaf-detective.ipynb`'s model)
+- adjusting dropout rate (I tried with several dopout values [0.1, 0.2, 0.3].
+But results don't change much and it's also time consuming so I later drop this.)

-I use Adam optimizer to calculate the loss.
+I use Adam optimizer to calculate the loss and CrossEntropy for criterion.
 So whichever configuration give best validation loss, I choose that model for final training.
-- See `notebooks/best_model_config.json`, which shows you all the configuration details of the best model (which performed well).
+- See `configuration.py`, which shows you all the configuration details of the best model (which performed well).